1 dead, 2 injured after Navy plane crashes in water off Virginia’s Eastern Shore - NewsBreak

 Naval Air Force Atlantic Public Affairs said the two crewmembers have injuries that aren’t considered life-threatening.FDA panel narrowly sides against experimental ALS drug

-The name of the deceased crew member will be released once next of kin is notified.
+The name of the deceased crew member will be released once the next of kin is notified.

 The Navy said the incident is under investigation.